 - Hold for 30 seconds, switch sides, and repeat.

-5 of the Best Everyday Stretching Exercises
+The Best Everyday Stretching Exercises

 If you only have time for a few stretching exercises a day, make ’em these.
 They’ll help you improve your flexibility and combat the tightness created by modern life, which often has us seated.
 Hold each stretch for at least 30 seconds, and up to three minutes.

 Together, these yoga poses encourage shoulder stability and open the chest, upper back, and neck.

 - Sitting on a chair or standing with your feet hip-width apart, extend both arms out to your sides, forming a “T.” Bend your elbows 90 degrees so that your palms face forward (a position called “cactus arms”).

 - Squeeze your shoulder blades together, and draw your arms back slightly behind you until you feel a stretch in your chest.

 - Transition to eagle arms: Keeping your elbows bent and upper arms horizontal, cross your arms in front of you, right arm under left, and intertwine them, so that you can press your palms together.